 SCOTLAND TRAVEL INFORMATION…..

 PASSPORTS & VISAS: If you’re travelling from outwith the UK this is the first thing you need to know about.
 All overseas visitors will need a passport.
 Europeans can stay for up to three months without the need for a visa, but for EU citizens there is no limit on the length of time you stay here.
 If you’re from the United States, Canada, Australia or New Zealand, you can stay for up to six months.
 From anywhere else you will require a visa.
-You should check with the UK Tourist Office for more information.
+Look at UK Tourist Office for more information.
+Travel within the UK (i.e. England to Scotland) check with your airline.
+Most just need photo ID, but check anyway.

-TRAVELLING TO SCOTLAND: How exactly do you get here?
+TRAVELLING TO SCOTLAND: So, how exactly do you get here?
 Well, depending on where it is you’re coming from, you may have more than one option available to you as to your method of transport.
-You should have a look at the Travelling To Scotland page for more detailed information on how to get here.
+You should have a look at the Travelling To Scotland page for more detailed information on different ways to get here.

-FLIGHTS & AIRPORTS: If you’re flying and have not yet arranged your flight then it should be worth looking at the Search Flights page.
+FLIGHTS & AIRPORTS: If you’re flying and have not yet arranged your flight then it should be worth taking a look at the Search Flights page.
 This fantastic search facility sources hundreds of price comparisons from major airline companies to offer you the lowest possible air fares.
-On your arrival at the airport you will be required to go through passport control.
+NOTE: On your arrival at the airport you will be required to go through passport control.
 The Official BAA Glasgow Airport website will give you all the Scotland travel information you need for customs and baggage etc.

-ACCOMMODATION: Scotland has accommodation choices to satisfy all tastes.
+ACCOMMODATION: Scotland has accommodation choices to satisfy all tastes and budgets.
 You can choose from two, three, four and five star hotels, holiday rentals, holiday cottages, Scottish castles, hostels, bed & breakfasts or guesthouses.
 You’ll find all of these options on the Scotland Accommodation page.

 HEALTH & DISABILITY: No vaccinations are required for visiting Scotland or any other part of the UK.
 We have a ‘no smoking’ policy for indoor public places including restaurants and pubs.
 Hotels and guest houses can allocate dedicated rooms for smoking if they wish, although few do.
 We welcome visitors with disabilities, and many establishments offer good provisions.
 Visitors with a disability can find most helpful Scotland travel information on the Capability Scotland website.
 Another site you may find helpful is Update, which is Scotland’s National Disability Information Service.